Properties of Krylov state complexity in qubit dynamics: Abstract

 \section{Abstract}

 We analyze the properties of Krylov state complexity in qubit dynamics, considering a single qubit and a qubit pair.
 A geometrical picture of the Krylov complexity is discussed for the single-qubit case, whereas it becomes non-trivial for the two-qubit case.
-Considering the particular case of interacting Rydberg atoms, we show that the Krylov basis obtained using an effective Hamiltonian minimizes the complexity compared to that obtained from the original Hamiltonian.
-We further generalize the latter property to an arbitrary Hamiltonian in which the entire Hilbert space comprises two subspaces with a weak coupling between them.
+Considering the particular case of interacting Rydberg two-level atoms, we show that the Krylov basis obtained using an effective Hamiltonian minimizes the time-averaged spread complexity compared to that which is obtained from the original Hamiltonian.
+We further generalize the latter property to an arbitrary Hamiltonian in which the entire Hilbert space comprises of two subspaces provided a weak coupling between them.